openmindculture/kleiderordnung-berlin/README.md

 ### Video Formats

-- pixel size geometry should be between
+- pixel size geometry should be in 16:9 ratio
-  - x (minimum)
-  - x (maximum)
+  - 992 x 558
 - provide an MP4 and a WEBM version
+- provide a preview (poster) image in the same dimensions

+- Convert videos using Handbrake, ffmpeg or another suitable software.

-- Prefer the lowest data rate that provides the desired quality.
+- Prefer the lowest data rate that provides the desired quality, e.g.
+  - 24 fps CQ 30 VP9 MKV `.webm`
+  - 24 fps RF 23 x264 `.mp4`

 - Video files must support partial loading (streaming).

-Converting mp4 to webm on the command-line using ffmpeg:

-- `ffmpeg -i original.mp4 -c:v libvpx -c:a libvorbis optimized.webm`

 ### Video Performance Accessibility Settings and Subtitles